What is e-commerce?

 Reports can be exported and downloaded as a spreadsheet to study further in order to keep your store’s growth and revenue on the right path.

 Run your site from your phone, anywhere you go

 One of the glorious parts of e-commerce is that it’s something you can do from the privacy of your own home and personal computer.
 But now you don’t have to be confined to just that, either.

 Shopify’s Mobile App will let you tend to your store no matter where you go.
 All the data from your store is synced to the app.

-Not only will you be able to receive payments, manage your inventory and fulfil orders all done directly from your phone, but customers will have the ability to visit your store and purchase your products from their own mobile devices, too.
+Not only will you be able to receive payments, manage your inventory and fulfill orders all done directly from your phone, but customers will have the ability to visit your store and purchase your products from their own mobile devices, too.

 Running an Online Store With Less Hassle

 I believe anyone looking to start a new (or develop an existing) e-commerce business should look into Shopify first.